 I. TH E UNIVERSITY 1

 History 1

 Mission of the University 2

 Major Goals of the University 3

 Code of Ethics 4

 Old Dominion University Notice of Non-Discrimination 7

-University Governance
+University Governance 9

-Consultative and Deliberative Bodies
+Consultative and Deliberative Bodies 9

-University Organizational Chart
+University Organizational Chart 10

-II TE IE FACULTY
+II.
+TI HE FACULTY

 Resolution Concerning Employment

 Recruitment and Selection Process for Instructional and Administrative Faculty

 Instructional/Research Faculty and Administrative/ Professional Faculty Recruitment Funding Policy

 Criminal Background Checks

 Dual Career Resource for Those Hiring Full-Time Faculty

 Academic and Professional Preparation Requirements for Faculty

 Initial Appointment of Teaching and Research Faculty

 Joint Appointments

 Non-Instructional Part-Time Faculty Employment Policy

 Reappointment/Annual Review or Nonreappointment of Faculty

 Academic Rank and Criteria for Ranks

 Policy on Conversion of a Non-Tenure Eligible Position to a Tenure-Eligible Position

 Policy on Conversion from Lecturer Ranks to a Non-Tenure Eligible Clinical Track Position

 Tenure-Track Positions Funded by Research Centers

 Eminent Scholars

 University Professors

 University Distinguished Teachers

 Guidelines for Named Chairs

 Guidelines for Named Professorships

 Emeritus/Emerita Appointments

 Administrators Returning to Faculty Positions

 Guidelines for Appointment and Promotion of Librarians

 Tenure

 Promotion in Rank

-Evaluation of Tenured Faculty .
-64
+Evaluation of Tenured Faculty

-Evaluation of Lecturers, Senior Lecturers, and Master Lecturers and Promotion of Lecturers and Senior
+Evaluation of Lecturers, Senior Lecturers, and Master Lecturers and Promotion of Lecturers and Senior 03

-Lecturers .
-67
+Lecturers 60

-Policy and Procedures on Post-Tenure Review .
-70
+Policy and Procedures on Post-Tenure Review

+· · · · · · · · · · · · · · · · · · ·

-Post-Tenure Review Grievance Timeline .
-72
+Post-Tenure Review Grievance Timeline

-University Policy on the Evaluation of Teaching Effectiveness .
-73
+University Policy on the Evaluation of Teaching Effectiveness

-Evaluation of Scholarly Activity and Research .
-77

-Evaluation of Service .
-79
+Evaluation of Service

-Faculty Salary Increments .
-80
+Faculty Salary Increments

 Appointment and Evaluation of Academic Deans

 Policy for Department Chair Evaluation

-Declaration of a State of Bona Fide Financial Exigency or Severe Financial Difficulty
+Declaration of a State of Bona Fide Financial Exigency or Severe Financial Difficulty 86

-Dismissal of Faculty from Employment Due to Financial Exigency or Discontinuance of a Program of Study
+Dismissal of Faculty from Employment Due to Financial Exigency or Discontinuance of a Program of Study o -

-or a Department of Instruction .
-86
+or a Department of Instruction

 Fitness for Duty

 Faculty Sanctions

 Faculty Grievance Policy

-Faculty Grievance Committee and Hearing Panels: Composition and Procedures
+Faculty Grievance Committee and Hearing Panels: Composition and Procedures 95

-,

-October 2018 ii
+October 2019 ii